BYOC Requirements

 • DNS server must be properly configured

-• Preference for a dedicated public IP address per machine
+• A dedicated public IP address per machine is preferred

 RDMA Configuration

-For multi-node training workload, you need to follow Cloud provider guidelines to set up RDMA for east/west traffic
+For multi-node training workloads, follow your cloud provider's guidelines to set up RDMA for east/west traffic.

 IP Address Restrictions